JonDotsoy/cofy/README.md

-# Project Q: Simplifying Conversational AI Development
+# Project Cofy: Simplifying Conversational AI Development

-Project Q is an open-source project that aims to simplify the process of working with artificial intelligence models, making it easier for developers and researchers to create and manage conversations using a straightforward YAML file.
-By providing a user-friendly interface through a text editor, Q streamlines the workflow for those working with conversational AI, eliminating the need for extensive programming knowledge or complex APIs.
+Project Cofy is an open-source project that aims to simplify the process of working with artificial intelligence models, making it easier for developers and researchers to create and manage conversations using a straightforward YAML file.
+By providing a user-friendly interface through a text editor, Cofy streamlines the workflow for those working with conversational AI, eliminating the need for extensive programming knowledge or complex APIs.

-The inspiration behind Project Q is the desire to make AI development more accessible to a broader range of users, from developers and researchers to students and hobbyists.
-By leveraging YAML files as a simple and intuitive input format, Q reduces the barrier to entry, allowing users to focus on creating innovative conversations rather than wrestling with complex code or APIs.
-With Project Q, you can easily create, manage, and deploy conversational AI models using a minimalistic syntax that's easy to learn and use.
+The inspiration behind Project Cofy is the desire to make AI development more accessible to a broader range of users, from developers and researchers to students and hobbyists.
+By leveraging YAML files as a simple and intuitive input format, Cofy reduces the barrier to entry, allowing users to focus on creating innovative conversations rather than wrestling with complex code or APIs.
+With Project Cofy, you can easily create, manage, and deploy conversational AI models using a minimalistic syntax that's easy to learn and use.

 **Demo**